Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Acknowledgement

 We can immediately establish the equivalence of \eqref{eq:config-def-mirrored} to the following equation

 as it will be useful for proving the last configuration equivalence.

-\paragraph*{Remark 1} In Sec.~\ref{sec:theory} we claimed that the analysis of the scheme holds for any input PMF $\PPP[X]{a_i}$, however in this proof we assumed that opposite constellation points have the same probability.
-This is not a restrictive hypothesis, because constellation points probabilities are usually shaped to be symmetric. \paragraph*{Remark 2} We proved~\eqref{eq:config-mirrored-distributions} for the Gaussian noise distribution, however the proof holds for any other additive noise process whose distribution satisfies \eqref{eq:config-mirrored-distributions}.
-If this condition is not satisfied, one should simply consider $C^{[b]}$ and $C^{[b^{(M)}]}$ as configurations with distinct performance.
-Consequently also the next configuration equivalence would not hold, as it is based on the mirrored configurations.
+\begin{remark} In Section~\ref{sec:theory} we claimed that the analysis of the scheme holds for any input PMF $\PPP[X]{a_i}$, however in this proof we assumed that opposite constellation points have the same probability.
+This is not a very restrictive assumption, because constellation points probabilities are usually shaped to be symmetric. \end{remark} \begin{remark} We proved~\eqref{eq:config-mirrored-distributions} for the Gaussian noise distribution, however the proof holds for any other additive noise process whose distribution satisfies \eqref{eq:config-mirrored-distributions}.
+If this condition is not satisfied, one should simply consider $C^{[b]}$ and $C^{[b^{(M)}]}$ as configurations with distinct performance. \end{remark}